-Using the new pedestrian-bike connection from the pedestrian trail to Shannon Glen Court in Phase I, residents will have a shortcut to the multi-modal network system including sidewalks along Towncenter Drive to Hollymead Town Center.
-It would be a walk of approximately one-half mile (1/2 mi.) from the apartments in Phase 2 to the front door of Harris Teeter.
+Using the new pedestrian-bike connection from the pedestrian trail to Shannon Glen Court in Phase I, residents will have a shortcut to the multi-modal network system extends entire that the way along Towncenter Drive to Hollymead Town Center.
+It would be approximately one-half mile (1/2 mi.) from the Phase 2 connection access to the front door of Harris Teeter.
+Using Dickerson and Towncenter roadways, the distance is 0.9 mile and certainly within suitable walking distance.